How to Add or Remove WMIC command Feature in Windows 11

 What replaced WMIC in 🪟 Windows 11?

 Windows PowerShell has officially replaced WMIC in Windows 11.
-Microsoft recommends using PowerShell for all WMI-related tasks because it offers more robust functionality, better security, and improved scripting capabilities.
+Microsoft suggests using PowerShell for all WMI-related tasks because it provides more powerful features, enhanced security, and better scripting abilities.
 While WMIC remains available as an optional feature for legacy compatibility, it is no longer the primary tool for system management.

 How to enable WMIC in 🪟 Windows 11 via cmd?